tristanMatthias/spiral/articles/green-introduction/index.md

 Taken too far (as it so very often is), these activities lead one to become sanctimonious.
 We think we’re better somehow.
 Somewhere along the way towards “self-actualization” we convince ourselves that we’ve somehow entered a higher consciousness. **Many Green’s think they’re Turquoise**, but they’re kidding themselves.
 Sadly, much of Green seems currently pre-disposed for this style of thought.

 This is dangerous and unhealthy as, more often than not, these individuals believe that they have experienced or “reached” something others have not.
 If you have yet to “connect and be one with the universe” then there is something wrong, and you need to be “fixed”.
-Needless to say, if you happen to bump into one of these disillusioned, “woke”, travelers, it can be a little unsettling.
+Needless to say, if you happen to bump into one of these disillusioned, “woke”, travelers at your next music festival, it can be a little unsettling.

 All that aside, Green’s re-focus on deep healing, healthy introspection, self-acceptance, meditation, and healthy mind/body brings a joyous and much needed breathe of fresh air to this point of the Spiral.